-1. Right-click (Windows) or Control+click (Mac) the word Rainbow and choose Create Motion Tween.
+1. Right-click (Windows) or Control-click (Mac) the word Rainbow and choose Create Motion Tween.

 Oops!
 The other two symbols disappear!
-That's OK.
-Flash created the motion tween and automatically set the length of the animation to 24 frames, or one second.
+That's okay.
+Flash created the motion tween and automatically set the length of the animation to 24 frames, or one second (using the default setting of 24 frames to a second).
 The playhead is now on Frame 24, but the other two symbols don't exist at the 24th frame yet.
 Note that the Rainbow row in the Timeline turns blue to indicate that it has a motion tween.